-Our amenities include an on-site beauty and barber shop, chef-prepared meals, housekeeping services, fitness facilities, and more.
+Our amenities include an on-site beauty and barber shop, chef-prepared meals, housekeeping services, fitness communities, and more.

 Speaking to our residents reveals what life is like at Regency Retirement Village, from enjoying visiting entertainers to sharing in church services with fellow seniors.
 Frequent outings to go shopping or to eat a restaurant are a must!
 Doing these things with others builds a sense of social connection that is so important to maintaining our health.

 Whether a Jackson senior needs that caregiver assistance and social aspects or more comprehensive memory care, Regency Retirement Village wants to invite them to become a part of our very special place.